 Family First Prevention Services Act (FFPSA) Teams

-Community Action Treatment (CAT), Tier 2 Variation

 LEVEL OF CARE DESCRIPTION

-This model provides for subcontracted family-centered services aligned with the goals of the Families First Prevention Service Act (FFPSA).
+This model provides for family-centered services aligned with the goals of the Families First Prevention Service Act (FFPSA).
 These teams will adopt evidence-based practices (EBPs) supported by the FFPSA Clearinghouse.
 Network Service Provider adoption of various EBPs may vary.

 SCOPE OF SERVICES

-FFPSA Teams are intended to be an adaptation on Florida’s Community Action Treatment (CAT) model and provide family-centered services to children and their parents or caregivers with behavioral health conditions, which increase the risk of family disruption and child out of home placement.
+FFPSA Teams provide family-centered services to children and their parents or caregivers with behavioral health conditions, which increase the risk of family disruption and child out of home placement.
 FFPSA Team services may include parent coaching and education in addition to treatment, case management and traditional behavioral health interventions.

 Program Goals